-1. Have proactive conversations with your leadership team
+1. Hold strategic conversations with your leadership team

 The most important step toward becoming more strategic is to meet regularly with your company’s leadership team.
 You need to understand your company goals over the next 12-24 months, and how those translate to hiring.
 Then, you can begin to think about which skill sets you will need long-term, and whether you will be able to develop them or buy them.

 Learn which roles are a priority for the business, and how to sequence them.
 Every hiring manager thinks their role is the most important, but some are more critical to the success of the business.
 Some should also be sequenced based on the long-term hiring plan.
 If you’re building out an entire team, for instance, you may want to hire the manager first.